saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 <img src="assets/1.05L.png" alt="IntelliJ JDK" width="350"/>

-_Skip creating from an archetype_

-If you leave the **Location **blank, it will create this project in the root user folder.
+If you leave the **Location** blank, it will create this project in the root user folder.
 You can add in another directory name if you wish.
 Our project will be called SeleniumJava.

 <img src="assets/1.05M.png" alt="Selenium Project Directory" width="350"/>